ibm-cloud-docs/containers/cs_istio.md

     :   Default value: `"ALLOW_ANY"`
     :   By default, all outbound traffic from the service mesh is permitted.
 To block outbound traffic from the service mesh to any host that is not defined in the service registry or that does not have a `ServiceEntry` within the service mesh, set to `REGISTRY_ONLY`.

-    `istio-egressgateway-public-1-enabled`
-    :   Default value: `"true"`
-    :   To disable the default Istio egress gateway, set to `"false"`.
-For example, you might [create a custom egress gateway](/docs/containers?topic=containers-istio-custom-gateway#custom-egress-gateway) instead.

     `istio-global-proxy-accessLogFile`
     :   Default value: `""`
     :   Envoy proxies print access information to their standard output.
 These logs are helpful when you debug ingress or egress issues.
 To view this access information when running `kubectl logs` commands for the Envoy containers, set to `"/dev/stdout"`.

-    `istio-ingressgateway-public-1|2|3-enabled`
-    :   Default value: `"true"` in zone 1 only.
-    :   To make your apps more highly available, set to `"true"` for each zone where you want a public `istio-ingressgateway` load balancer to be created.
-To use [custom ingress gateways](/docs/containers?topic=containers-istio-custom-gateway#custom-egress-gateway) instead of the default ingress gateway, you can set to `"false"`.

-    `istio-ingressgateway-zone-1|2|3`
-    :   Default value: `"<zone>"`
-    :   The zones where your worker nodes are deployed, which are automatically populated when you install the add-on and whenever you apply an Istio patch update.
-These fields apply your cluster's zones to the `istio-ingressgateway-public-1|2|3-enabled` fields.
-Note that if the zones that are listed in this setting are out of sync with your cluster zones, you can restart the auto population job by running `kubectl delete pod -n ibm-system -l addon.cleanup=istio` and `kubectl delete job -n ibm-system -l addon.cleanup=istio`.

     `istio-monitoring-telemetry`
     :   Default value: `"true"`
     :   By default, telemetry metrics and Prometheus support is enabled.
 To remove any performance issues associated with telemetry metrics and disable all monitoring, set to `"false"`.